christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 ## Bank Dump Capability

 Some synths do no work with individual MIDI messages per patch, or even multiple MIDI messages for one patch, but rather with one big MIDI message which contains all patches of a bank.
 If your synth is of this type, you want to implement the following 4 functions to enable the Bank Dump Capability.
-Also, if you have onyl a single request to make, but the synth will reply with a stream of MIDI messages, this is the right capability to implement.
+Also, if you have only a single request to make, but the synth will reply with a stream of MIDI messages, this is the right capability to implement.

     def createBankDumpRequest(channel, bank)
     def isPartOfBankDump(message)